TheSkyentist/GELATO/README.md

 5. Presenting gelato: (Optional) A figure depicting the total fit to the entire spectrum and the total fit zoomed in on the emission lines are presented.
 In addition, a figure is presented zoomed in on the emission lines that presents all components fit to the lines.

-6. Measuring Texture: (Optional) The rest equivalent width of the emission line components are measured for each of the bootstraps.
+6. Measuring Texture: (Optional) The rest equivalent width of the emission-line components are measured for each of the bootstraps.
 This is not a full integration of the continuum and approximates the height of the continuum as the median continuum flux within a small region around the line center.

 7. Freezing results: The results of the fit are saved to disk.
 Along with any additional parameters measured.